 When he appears, we learn that he’d been a poet thirty years her senior who’d left her for a woman so young that she was probably underage.
 “He hadn’t wanted children until he ended up fucking one.”
 Her first impression of him at a reading is brushed with sexual, procreative imagery: “I sat spellbound at a reading my friend had dragged me to, his words softening the ground of me, so that when he looked up, those brown eyes could tunnel all the way through.”
 In the present, she’s drinking wine that had belonged to him.
 “It had been left in a special cooler in the butler’s pantry that had been designed to replicate precisely the earthy damp of the caves under the Bourgogne.
 One bottle cost a year of retirement, or an hour squinting down the barrel of a hurricane.”
 The description reflects the lofty, cultured life of the older academic, contrasted to her present.
 His first words to her now repeat the sentiments of the ill-fated neighbor: “You’re still here, of course.
 Even though they told you to get out days ago . . .
 You never listen to anyone.”

 He had named her his literary executor before he died, before he could change it, and before his poems began to “go vague” for her, and her opinion about their quality had changed.
-In their parley, the knowledge difference – she misses both the language and, evidently, the Poe reference — recall those English lectures she tuned out.
+In their parley, the knowledge difference – she misses both the language and, evidently, the Poe reference — recall those English lessons she tuned out as a child.
 But we also see her pushing back, trying to hold up her end:

 I’m letting it languish, I said.